sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 In addition, when using TLS authentication, agents do not require an explicit user in Sensu.
 They will default to using the `system:agents` group.

-Agents can still be bound to a specific user when the `system:agents` group is problematic.
+You can still bind agents to a specific user when the `system:agents` group is problematic.
 For this use case, create a user that matches the Common Name (CN) of the agent's certificate.

-_**NOTE**: Sensu agents will need to be able to create events in the agent's namespace.
+_**NOTE**: Sensu agents need to be able to create events in the agent's namespace.
 To ensure that agents with incorrect CN fields can't access the backend, remove the default `system:agents` group._

 To view a certificate's CN with openssl: